Hatikvah: Melody and its origins

-The melody for "Hatikvah" is based from "La Mantovana", a 16th-century Italian song, composed by Giuseppe Cenci (Giuseppino del Biado) ca. 1600 with the text "Fuggi, fuggi, fuggi da questo cielo".
+The melody for "Hatikvah" is based on "La Mantovana", a 16th-century Italian song, composed by Giuseppe Cenci (Giuseppino del Biado) ca. 1600 with the text "Fuggi, fuggi, fuggi da questo cielo".
 Its earliest known appearance in print was in the del Biado's collection of madrigals.
 It was later known in early 17th-century Italy as "Ballo di Mantova".
 This melody gained wide currency in Renaissance Europe, under various titles, such as the "Pod Krakowem", "Cucuruz cu frunza-n sus" and the "Kateryna Kucheryava".
 It also served as a basis for a number of folk songs throughout Central Europe, for example the popular Slovenian children song "Čuk se je oženil".
 The best-known use of the melody prior to it becoming the Zionist anthem was by Czech composer Bedřich Smetana in his set of six symphonic poems celebrating Bohemia, Má vlast (My Homeland), namely in the second poem named after the river which flows through Prague, Vltava (also known as "The Moldau").
 The melody was also used by the French composer Camille Saint-Saëns in Rhapsodie bretonne.